bspeice/speice.io/_drafts/stacking-up.md

 but we'll focus instead on the conditions that enable the Rust compiler to use the faster stack-based allocation for variables.

-With that in mind, let's get into the details.
-How do we know when Rust will or will not use stack allocation for objects we create?
+So, **how do we know when Rust will or will not use stack allocation for objects we create?**
 Looking at other languages, it's often easy to delineate between stack and heap.
 Managed memory languages (Python, Java, [C#](https://blogs.msdn.microsoft.com/ericlippert/2010/09/30/the-truth-about-value-types/)) place everything on the heap.
 JIT compilers ([PyPy](https://www.pypy.org/),